surma/surma.dev/content/things/langgraph.md

 });
 ```

-For the other, typical LLM providers (OpenAI, Anthropic, Google Vertex AI, AWS Bedrock, etc), they have their own LangChain package!
+All the other, typical LLM providers (OpenAI, Anthropic, Google Vertex AI, AWS Bedrock, etc) have their own LangChain package!

 ```ts
 import { ChatAnthropic } from "@langchain/anthropic";